We Are Neff. Rebranding a 30 Year Old Startup.

 The next agency-wide debate was: go wild with the color or tone it down?
 As you can see, we compromised.
 We chose a blend of our classic navy blue and a new bright coral.
 For the new color, we wanted to choose something that is loud, yet classy, and has strong character.
 To emphasize our services coming full circle, we blended the blue and the coral for shades to represent each service.

 A new brand wouldn’t be complete without rules.
-Our design team poured countless hours into a 180-page guidelines document communicating how the brand should and should not be used.
+Our design team poured countless hours into a 180-page guidelines document communicating how the Neff rebrand should and should not be used.
 Covering all topics from stretching the logo to writing blog posts to T-shirt designs, the brand book gives guidance on exactly what we can and can’t do.
 Our brand coral will never be printed as pumpkin orange or Santa red if we have anything to say about it!

-Now that the brand was complete, it was time to bring our new website to life.
+Now that the Neff rebrand was complete, it was time to bring our new website to life.
 Content hierarchy was our first priority.
 Were we thoroughly communicating our capabilities to our audience?
 Was it immediately obvious how cool we are?
 It was time to shout to the world what we do it and how effectively we do it.
 Through an extensive research and architecture phase, we reconstructed the sitemap to create an intuitive experience.

 To contrast our new bold brand, we chose a thin, concise font for our page headers and a minimalist type approach to the layout.
 Our main focus was showing how we help our clients communicate their brand through public relations, social media, branding, websites, advertising, media strategy, videography, and photography.
 Using eye-catching, yet understated graphics and a bold font to define our services, we let our portfolio do the rest of the heavy lifting.